 AI tools perform best when they have robust training on adversarial attacks.
 CleverHans is a helpful red teaming tool that does just that.

-This open-source Python library gives your team access to attack examples, defenses, and benchmarking.
-Google Brain previously supported it, and the University of Toronto currently maintains it.
+It’s an open source Python library that allows your team to leverage attack examples, defenses, and benchmarking.
+Google Brain originally supported it, but it’s now maintained by the University of Toronto.

 Key features: